gazedash/adb-go/README.md

 - [ ] Think about automatic sync when device is plugged in

-- [ ] Make it cross platform - support unix-style paths too, etc
+- [ ] Make it cross platform - support unix-style paths too, etc (implemented, not tested)

 - [ ] Ignore already pulled files?
-Does adb check if files exist and doesn't copy same files or not?
+Does adb check if files exist and doesn't copy same files or not? (apparently adb skips already pulled/pushed files)

 PROFIT